 The piece finally grew beyond the parameters of the Poynter platform into a discussion that black writers should have among ourselves.
 A shorter piece was planned for Poynter.

-In the original home page slide show, a young black woman with a white man was looking out at all the initiated, as if to say, “You know what’s going on without me having to say it.”
+In the original home page slide show on this site, a young black woman with a white man was looking out at all the initiated, as if to say, “You know what’s going on without me having to say it.”

 The hypothetical look refers to a real phenomenon that is reflected in the racial population changes of the 2020 census: the declining marriage rates for black American women because of the factors cited here and the genetic drift resulting from upwardly mobile, young black men’s socially-conditioned proclivity towards female partners who have less African DNA than they themselves have.